Guneet Monga

 In 2021, Guneet Monga was conferred with the Chevalier dans l'Ordre des Arts et des Lettres by the French Government.

 Early life and education

-Monga grew up in Delhi.
-She received her primary education at Bluebells School International and received a degree in mass communications from Madhubala Institute of Mass Communication and Electronic Media affiliated with Guru Gobind Singh Indraprastha University, Delhi in 2004.
+Guneet Monga was born in Delhi and received her primary education at Bluebells School International and received a degree in mass communications from Madhubala Institute of Mass Communication and Electronic Media affiliated with Guru Gobind Singh Indraprastha University, Delhi in 2004.

 Career

 In 2003, Monga interned with a production coordinator in Delhi, and after receiving her mass communications she started career as production coordinator for international productions, most notably Vic Sarin's Partition.

+Monga was fascinated about film after watching her mother's friend, Anureeta Saigal, work on production for international films.
+She interned with Saigal and decided that this was what she wanted to do for the rest of her life.
+She convinced a neighbor to lend her INR 75 lacs (about US$188,000 in 2007) to make movies.

 She shifted to Mumbai in 2006, when she started working in cricket film, Say Salaam India (2007).
 This was followed by Rang Rasiya (2008) and Dasvidaniya (2008) and later in 2009, during the making of Once Upon a Time in Mumbaai (2010), produced by Balaji Telefilms, she met director-producer, Anurag Kashyap, and subsequently in late 2009 she joined Anurag Kashyap Films.